noxiryma/pp2_js_rpsls/README.md

 ![Modal](assets/images/readme_images/modal.webp)

 On smaller screens the video is adapted in size to fit the width and height of the modal using styling in CSS.
+The modal also takes up most of the screen so it is easier for the user to read.

 ![320px Modal](assets/images/readme_images/320px_modal.webp)

 ### Start Game

 The start game button then loads the game underneath the main box on the home page of the You vs Computer images.
-This was created using an onclick function in Javascript getting the elements of the home and game area by their ID and using the display function.
+This was created using an onclick function in Javascript getting the elements of the home and game area by their ID and using style display.
 The user can navigate away from the game page by clicking the home button again.

 ![Start game](assets/images/readme_images/start_game.webp)

 I decided to include this function after initially creating the game page as an external game.html file and looking at other example game websites I realised it was cleaner and would allow me to use more Javascript features to have everything on one page.
-I also wanted the home page to look clean and not messy with the game underneath.
+I also wanted the home page to look clean and encourage the user to click the rules button before getting distracted and playing the game straight away.

 ### Rounds